Railway Operations - IOn this page

-A guard is the person technically in charge of the train.
-He may or may not be the same person as the brakesman (brakeman) who is in charge of the emergency brake in the rear of the train.
+A guard is the person technically in charge of the train They may or may not be the same person as the brakesman (brakeman) who is in charge of the emergency brake in the rear of the train.

-The guard is responsible for assuring himself that the station master (directly or indirectly) has authorized the departure of the train from the station.
-The guard can also require the driver to stop the train, or to operate it under his direction, in special circumstances.
-For instance, in some cases if the train parts, or breaks down, or if a signal is defective the driver must consult the guard on how to proceed.
-The guard must usually give the driver written permission to proceed in emergency situations (e.g. working against normal traffic directions or without block protection).
+The guard is responsible for assuring themselves that the station master (directly or indirectly) has authorized the departure of the train from the station.
+The guard can also require the pilot to stop the train, or to operate it under their direction, in special circumstances.
+For instance, in some cases if the train parts, or breaks down, or if a signal is defective the pilot must consult the guard on how to proceed.
+The guard must usually give the pilot written permission to proceed in emergency situations (e.g. working against normal traffic directions or without block protection).

 The guard is usually at the rear of the train, and can operate the emergency brake in emergencies.
-He is also usually the person who lights the flares and sets up detonators on the tracks if the train stops because of a problem or an accident.
+They are also usually the person who lights the flares and sets up detonators on the tracks if the train stops because of a problem or an accident.
 The guard exchanges flag or lamp signals with stations on departure and when passing through.

-Grades of jobs for guards include: Brakesman, Assistant Guard, Senior Brakesman, Senior Assistant Guard, Goods Guard, Senior Goods Guard, Passenger Guard, Senior Passenger Guard, Mail/Express Guard.
+Grades of jobs for guards include(d): Brakesman, Assistant Guard, Senior Brakesman, Senior Assistant Guard, Goods Guard, Senior Goods Guard, Passenger Guard, Senior Passenger Guard, Mail/Express Guard.